damog/blog/source/_posts/re-when-did-we-start-attacking-each-other.md

-Title: RE: When did we start attacking each other?
+title: "RE: When did we start attacking each other?"
 Date: 2008-08-04 11:52:55
 Tags: debconf,debian,idiotas
 ---